-10.18.10 All repairs and maintenance of inflated rescue boats should be carried out in accordance with the manufacturer's instructions.
-Emergency repairs may be carried out on board the unit; however, permanent repairs should be carried out by an approved servicing station.
+- .2 at an approved servicing station which is competent to service them, maintains proper servicing facilities and uses only properly trained personnel.29 - 10.18.9 All repairs and maintenance of inflated rescue boats should be carried out in accordance with the manufacturer's instructions.
+Emergency repairs may be carried out on board the unit; however, permanent repairs should be effected at an approved servicing station.